 When you convert to HTML from Word, you can edit your HTML document using a text editor or other application such as Adobe Dreamweaver to add specific table tags.
 Use <th> to tag table headers, <tr> to identify the beginning of each new row, and <td> to tag cells that contain data.
 See the following example.
 Unfortunately there is no way to tag these individual elements in Word.

 <th>Column Header 2</th>

 <td>table data in column 1</td>

 <td>table data in column 2</td>

 It is easy to create links in Word by pasting the full URL into a page.
 When you press space or Enter, Word automatically creates a link.
 Change the link text to something descriptive because the URL that is automatically created may not make sense to a screen reader.
 If you are creating a Word document that may be printed as well as read electronically, consider including both the URL and the descriptive link in the text.
-For example:

 Windows Word 2010 Accessibility Checker